weslleyaraujo/mobx-antd-todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-✨ Just another todo-list app, this time built with [Mobx](https://github.com/mobxjs/mobx) and using the awesome [Ant Design](https://github.com/ant-design/ant-design) library. btw, I also added some [Flow](https://github.com/facebook/flow) here and there 💻
+✨ Just another todo-list app, this time built with [Mobx](https://github.com/mobxjs/mobx) and using the awesome [Ant Design](https://github.com/ant-design/ant-design) library.
+I also added some [Flow](https://github.com/facebook/flow) here and there 💻

 ## Motivation